RyanJames1978/Welcome-to-Canada-beta-2point0/README.md

 - Added nuts and bolts to the world.
 Metal based crafting requires nuts and bolts.
 - Maple syrup, poutine, Canadian bacon, pancakes and more added.
 - Tributes to Twitch streamers

-Changes in 2.0: There are too many changes to name them all but here are some of the highlights and the rest can be surprises.

 - SDX added to the mod.
 This mean new items, weapons, vehicles, and other new models.
 - New opening menu and loading screens
 - Water is now frozen.
 This opens up some cool options for underground ice palaces.